CXwudi/personal-blog-source/content/posts/2022/vocaloid-entry-guide/listen-old-songs/index.en.md

 #### Two options

-If you prefer to have one title including all 250+ playable songs, checkout one of the following:
+If you prefer to have one title including all 250+ playable songs, play one of the following:

 - [Project Diva MegaMix+](https://store.steampowered.com/app/1761390/_Project_DIVA_MEGA39s/)
   - Make sure you buy the VIP version
 - [Project Diva AFT (Arcade Future Tone)](https://docs.google.com/document/d/1_2qbofpxz9dB7VgfS5WA1uahwE-jmQny55WEyCYedCQ)
-  - you would need to install MegaMix song pack to get the missing 10+ songs exists in MegaMix+, checkout the song pack in [Project DIVA Modding 2nd](https://discord.gg/projectdiva) Discord server
+  - you would need to install MegaMix song pack to get the missing 10+ songs exists in MegaMix+, checkout the X Song Pack in [Project DIVA Modding 2nd](https://discord.gg/projectdiva) Discord server

 {{< admonition type=tip title="MegaMix+ vs AFT which one should I choose?" open=false >}}